nikomatsakis/rustnation-24/index.md

 ---

-# Idea: what if crates could control their own?
+# Idea: what if crates could control errors?

 * `#[diagnostic::on_unimplemented]` -- custom trait error messages
     * Coming May 2nd in Rust 1.78.0!